Once Upon a Time season 3: Development

-On May 10, 2013, after the success of Disney's 2013 film Oz the Great and Powerful, ABC ordered Once Upon a Time for a third season, which premiered on September 29, 2013.
+On May 10, 2013, ABC renewed Once Upon a Time for a third season, which premiered on September 29.
 The same month, it was revealed that the season will feature crossover episodes connecting with the upcoming spin-off series Once Upon a Time in Wonderland.
-In August 2013, it was announced that the season would be split into two parts, with the first eleven episodes premiering from September 29 to December 2013, while the second half would broadcast from March 9 to May 2014.
+On August 4, it was announced that the season would be split into two parts, with the first eleven episodes premiering from September 29 to December 2013, while the second half would broadcast from March 9 to May 2014.

 The first eleven episodes were set primarily in Neverland; co-creators Adam Horowitz and Edward Kitsis spoke about the setting of the third season stating, "Neverland is a land of belief, a land of imagination, and a land where all our main characters are being stripped down to their core.
 It's really allowing us, as writers, to dig deep into who they are and to push them forward to new places.
 I think being in Neverland is going to have a profound effect on each of the characters.
 It's really fun to see these characters and dig deep this year and explore what it's like for Emma to [be with] her parents.
 Neverland is really a place where we can sit down and think about that."
 The two also noted that Peter Pan will feature in the season but will be a more "complicated" version of the character, with Kitsis saying, "We have not yet met Peter Pan and we have not yet seen Neverland, and that is where we're going!"
 In a further interview, Horowitz stated, "Well for us, Neverland is kind of a place that makes you confront your past.
 It's sort of the heart of darkness and to be a 200-year-old person, you know because you don't grow up there, you have to keep yourself amused.
 However long Peter Pan has been there and for whatever reason he has been there, we intend to reveal our take on that and on the legend of Peter Pan.
-We have a way that it intertwines with our Once Upon a Time mythology that we're really excited to unveil."
+We have a way that it intertwines with our Once Upon a Time mythology that we're really excited to unveil".
 At Disney's D23 Expo event, the creators hinted at romantic sparks between Emma Swan and Captain Hook, and revelations about how Hook became a pirate.
 On March 10, 2014, the producers revealed that they may look ahead at incorporating characters from the films The Princess and the Frog, Brave, and Frozen in future episodes, possibly towards the end of the third season if they get the green light from Disney.
-Later that month, it was announced that the season finale will air on May 11, 2014 and have a duration of two hours.
+Later that month, it was announced that the season finale will air on May 11, 2014, and have a duration of two hours.